BenjaminBrandmeier/angular2-image-gallery/docs/externalDataSource.md

 1. It creates a metadata file (JSON) which describes the images and where they are stored.

-2. It renders your images to a folder structure like this:
+2. It pre-renders your images to different dimensions and stores them in a created folder structure.

+The folder structure looks like this:

     -- preview_xxs
       -- your_image01.jpg